yznd42/yznd42.github.io/index.md

 ## About Me

 Yang is a Teaching Assistant Professor at the School of Information Sciences at the University of Illinois Urbana-Champaign (UIUC), where he is also a faculty affiliate of the Illinois Informatics Institute, the Center for Health Informatics, and the Social Sensing & Intelligence Lab at UIUC.
 Previously, he was a Postdoctoral Research Associate at UIUC and a W. J. Cody Research Associate at Argonne National Laboratory.
-Dr. Zhang received his Ph.D. in Computer Science and Engineering from the University of Notre Dame, an M.S. in Data Science from Indiana University Bloomington, and a B.S. in Software Engineering from Wuhan University.
+Yang received his Ph.D. in Computer Science and Engineering from the University of Notre Dame, an M.S. in Data Science from Indiana University Bloomington, and a B.S. in Software Engineering from Wuhan University.